A young girl smiling while interacting with a science exhibit, featuring a transparent cylinder with fog inside.

 Phillip and Patricia Frost Museum of Science

-Tracy Snyder Molina: The Phillip and Patricia Frost Museum of Science is a fascinating place for hands-on exploration.
+Tracy Snyder Molina said: The Phillip and Patricia Frost Museum of Science is a fascinating place for hands-on exploration.
 Kids can touch, smell and play with exhibits on health and bodies, the story of flight, engineering design challenges, Da Vinci inventions and ecosystems like the Everglades.
 Families with young children ages 4 and under can participate in monthly Mini-Me Science sessions.
 There’s also a planetarium and a three-level aquarium!

 Cost: $29 adults/$20 youth (3-11)